rebane2001/lyra.horse-blog/blog/content/posts/2024-09-slides-vrp/index.md

 and it should work!
 But we have to find something that'd work for that part in the middle.
 And lucky for us, I had already spotted something like that in my googling earlier.

-It seems like there's an old legacy GSuite URL format of **docs.google.com/a/&lt;domain&gt;/...**, which probably did something useful years ago, but these days just disappears when you open an URL.
+It seems like there's an old legacy GSuite URL format of **docs.google.com/a/&lt;domain&gt;/...**, which probably did something useful years ago (edit: and still does[^adva]), but these days just disappears when you open an URL.
 If you're logged out, you must find some working donor URL to use, such as **/a/wyo.gov/**[^wyo], but logged in you can even do **/a/a/** and it'll just work.

 Here are a couple of example URLs to try out.